Pabz-10/Pabz-10/README.md

 **Who am I?**
 - New grad  BSc in Molecular Biology & Biochemistry + Certificate in Computing Science @ SFU 🎓
 - Prev.
+Undergraduate Researcher 🧪
-Undergraduate Researcher, Now looking for new grad SWE roles 👨‍💻
+- Now looking for new grad SWE roles 👨‍💻
 - Based in Vancouver, BC 🇨🇦

 **Learn more?**